STREETLY,

 opens out into a field.
 We are now looking all along

-the bottom of that field, along the length of the hawthorn
+the bottom of it, along the length of that hawthorn

 hedge.
 This field lies directly behind our own